Wondering what exactly the District 36 Legislative Action Office (LAO) is all about? It’s about your RIGHT TO RIDE!

 To continue to fight for you we need revenue from memberships, but just as important, we need volunteers to be organized and keep an eye on their favorite riding areas, reporting back to our LAO office and holding public officials feet to the fire to protect our Right to Ride.
 These efforts create clout and credibility for our sport.
 The more members we have the louder our voice when dealing with elected and appointed officials who make decisions about how and where we ride.

 So how can you help?
 First, you can join District 36.
-Its thirty dollars per year.
+Its only thirty five dollars per year.
 That is the simplest way to get involved (and maybe good karma on the trail).
 Second, get involved at any level you choose.
 Usually there is a riding area you frequent and you may have some suggestions about making it better, or maybe your riding area is threatened.
 Either way, we suggest you contact our LAO office and volunteer to help.
 Just you being able to go to local meetings and give us a heads up would be a tremendous help and our LAO officer will help you get started.

 In the end you may be responsible in part for saving or improving your favorite riding area for generations of riders who follow you, including your kids and their kids.
 It’s a good feeling to go riding while carrying the pride of protecting a place you think is special.